District of Chile

 The other school administered by the District is Colegio Nuestra Señora de Andacollo, located in the older sector of Central Santiago.
 The Congregation took responsibility for the school in the 1970s, after its expulsion from Saint George’s.
 The student body, numbering 1,100, is made up primarily of children from working-class families.
 With improvements to the physical plant and the strong Holy Cross commitment, the school has been able to reach new heights academically.

 From the beginning, our mission of Chile has included parishes and social service.
-Parishes include Parroquia San Roque (San Roque Parish) in the sector of Peñalolén of Santiago, Parroquia Nuestra Señora de Andacollo (Our Lady of Andacollo Parish), in the same area as the school; and Parroquia Nuestra Señora de la Merced (Our Lady of Mercy Parish) in Calle Larga, a rural community northeast of Santiago.
+Parishes include Parroquia San Roque (San Roque Parish) is in the sector of Peñalolén of Santiago.
+In the same area of the school is Parroquia Nuestra Señora de Andacollo, which means Our Lady of Andacollo Parish (watch this YouTube video on Parroquia Nuestra).
+Parroquia Nuestra Señora de la Merced (Our Lady of Mercy Parish) in Calle Larga, is a rural community northeast of Santiago.
 The parishes are known for their lay formation, youth ministry and social justice work with the poor and marginalized.
+As this video explains, the parish works to fulfill Blessed Basil Moreau's vision of connecting with parishioners transforming the congregation into a familial community.

 In all its apostolates, a key priority of the District is working closely with its lay colleagues and providing formation for them, including a day retreat on Holy Cross Spirituality, which in years past has seen more than 200 in attendance.
 They are an integral part of the Holy Cross family and mission in Chile.